 A ball bearing falls very slowly through a jar of thick oil.
 It would fall the same distance in water much more quickly.
 Thick oil is much more viscous than water so the frictional forces of the ball bearing "rubbing" against the oil are much greater causing it to fall much more slowly.
 At first the ball bearing gathers speed, accelerating through the oil until the frictional forces just balance the weight.
 At this point the maximum velocity is reached.
 This is known as the terminal velocity.
 The ball bearing continues its fall at this steady terminal velocity and there is no further acceleration.
 The more viscous the liquid the more slowly the ball bearing will fall through it.

 Because air has a very low viscosity, an object falling through it is traveling at a much greater speed when it stops accelerating: i.e. the terminal velocity in air is much higher than that in oil or even water.

-This does not contradict the statement that the acceleration due to gravity is 9.8 m/s2.
+This does not contradict the statement that the acceleration due to gravity is 9.8 meters per second per second.
 Objects falling in a vacuum close to Earth's surface do accelerate at a rate of 9.8 m/s2.
 But in air, air resistance opposes the fall of the object.
 Heavy objects will have to fall very large distances before reaching their terminal velocities.
 In most cases they will hit the ground long before they acquire a steady speed, and their acceleration at the end of their fall will be practically the same as at the beginning.

 Sizes of very small particles can be found by allowing them to fall through liquids of known viscosity (the math emetics of dealing with this is quite complicated).
 Where particles of a particular size are needed this provides a method of separating them from particles of other sizes.